MV Swift Rescue

 MV Swift Rescue is a submarine support and rescue vessel (SSRV) that is operated by the Republic of Singapore Navy (RSN).
 The ship is stationed in Changi Naval Base and has a mixed crew of 27 personnel from the RSN and Swire Pacific Offshore Operations Pte Ltd, the marine arm of Swire Group.

 In January 2007, the RSN awarded a design, build, own and operate contract to ST Marine, a subsidiary of ST Engineering.
-The $400 million contract stipulated a 20-year public private partnership scheme for a submarine rescue system and maintenance service.
-ST Marine and James Fisher Defence subsequently agreed on a 50-50 joint venture named First Response Marine Pte Ltd to build the ship.

-Swift Rescue was launched in November 2008 and was the first ship owned by a Southeast Asian navy to have submarine escape and rescue (SER) capabilities.
-It is equipped with the deep-submergence rescue vehicle Deep Search and Rescue Six (DSAR 6).
-DSAR 6 allows for the rapid and effective removal of personnel from submarines in distress and takes approximately 15 minutes to be launched.